Bulking up is a complicated process, well bulking up correctly is complicated!

 Example #4: Milk

-Another cheap option, which is a decent source of protein, is high in calcium, and can be used to upgrade protein shakes into bulking protein shakes.
+Another cheap option, which is a decent source of protein.
+It is high in calcium and can be used to upgrade protein shakes into bulking protein shakes.

-Try to go for the lower fat versions if possible, but if you prefer full fat then just make sure that it fits into your macros.
+Try to go for the lower fat versions if possible.
+However, if you prefer full fat then just make sure that it fits into your macros.

 Example #5: Avocados

-Healthy, delicious, versatile, and avocadoes are a great calorie-dense food.
+Healthy, delicious, versatile, and avocados are great calorie-dense food.
 They also contain lots of nutrients.